ethanthoma/personal-website/posts/abusing_use.md

 (from their readme)

 And, to be honest, I hate it.
-It's how people recommend doing webdev in Ocaml as well and, to be honest, I hated it then too.
+It's how people recommend doing webdev in Ocaml as well and I hated it then too.
 In fact, I setup `dune` to compile [reasonml](https://reasonml.github.io/) with a JSX preprocessor just to have something more HTML-like.